 - preferential course selection

-- additional support for external scholarships, graduate school placement, career placement
+- additional advising for external scholarships, graduate school placement, and career placement

 - access to a network of Wilkes University Honors Program graduates

 Students have enjoyed field trips to New York City and dinners on campus with distinguished speakers.
 Class experiences include visits to Broadway and the Metropolitan Museum of Art, creating a film, and crafting leadership-themed children’s books that were then read to classes at a nearby school.